Boniak: Origins

 Boniak's descent is uncertain.
 Svetlana Pletneva associates him with the Burch tribe, Peter B. Golden with the Ölberli tribe of the "Wild Cumans", and Omeljan Pritsak with the Qay clan.
 Boniak's nickname – the Mangy – may show that he was born with the caul, according to the Hungarian historian Szilvia Kovács.
 In Anna Komnene's Alexiad, he is called Maniac.

 Boniak's exact position cannot be determined, but his career shows that he must have been the head of powerful Cuman tribal federation, tribe, or clan.
-When pursuing Boniak, Sviatopolk II of Kiev and Vladimir Monomach "advanced to the Bug and later beyond the Ros'", according to Vladimir's Testament, which suggests that Boniak's people dwelled between the rivers Dnieper and Southern Bug or Dniester.
+When pursuing Boniak, Sviatopolk II of Kiev and Vladimir II Monomakh "advanced to the Bug and later beyond the Ros'", according to Vladimir's Testament, which suggests that Boniak's people dwelled between the rivers Dnieper and Southern Bug or Dniester.
 His participation in military campaigns in the Balkan Peninsula also shows that his people lived near the Lower Danube.

 Career

 First records

 Along with Tugorkan, Boniak, or Maniak, was one of the Cumans' "outstanding leaders", named by Anna Komnene, who came to assist the Byzantine Emperor Alexios I Komnenos against the Pechenegs.
 The united Byzantine and Cuman army annihilated the Pechenegs in the Battle of Levounion on 29 April 1091.
 Historian Florin Curta writes that the two Cuman chieftains plundered the eastern regions of the Kingdom of Hungary on their return to the Desht-i Kypchak, or Cuman steppes.
 Pletneva says that Boniak and Tugorkan together supported the pretender Pseudo-Diogenes against Emperor Alexios I in 1094, but Anna Komnene did not refer to Boniak's participation in the fights.